 Shares in both lenders tumbled on Thursday after Bloomberg reported that Deutsche was expecting a government-brokered merger with Commerzbank by mid-year if efforts to restructure the lender fall short of targets.

-Deutsche shares closed 4 percent lower, while Commerzbank was off 6.7 percent.
+Deutsche shares closed 4 percent lower, while Commerzbank - still partially held by the government after a bailout - was 6.7 percent weaker.

-On Friday, the bank will report its 2018 results and analysts expect it to deliver its first annual profit since 2014.
+On Friday, Deutsche Bank will report its 2018 results and analysts expect it to deliver its first annual profit since 2014.